-Despite this, Graham was always a great inspirer and mentor with a special knack for uplifting and challenging those around him.
+Graham was always known for being a great inspirer and mentor with a special knack for uplifting and challenging those around him.
 His inspirational thinking and hard work was key in the establishment of the ELC.

 The annual Wilks Oration was created in recognition of his substantial contribution to the foundation of the ELC and his contribution to thinking and relationship-building in South Australia.

 For more information about any of the following speakers and events, please contact the ELC office via email or phone (08) 8271 0329.

 2017: Julian Cribb – “Surviving the 21st Century” Humanity’s greatest challenge!